Help with California winter storms2022-2023

 Additional information and instructions are available in FTB Publication 1034, 2022 Disaster Loss: How to Claim a State Tax Deduction.

-A12: Yes.
-If you make a combined estimated tax payment for prior quarters on or before October 16, 2023 (or Aug.
-15, 2023 for Modoc and Shasta counties), and it is more than $20,000, you must make all future payments to us electronically.
+12. Q12: I am an affected taxpayer.
+If I make a combined estimate payment for prior quarters on or before November 16, 2023 (or Aug.
+15, 2023 for Modoc and Shasta counties), and it is more than $20,000, will I be required to make all future payments electronically?

 Taxpayers may request a waiver of this electronic payment requirement by completing FTB 4107.